If you are in business or planning to start one, you should know the single most powerful marketing tool.

 - It showcases ALL your products and/or services, thus maximizing your business potential.

-- Gives your business more authority and credibility.
+- A website gives your business more authority and credibility.
 You can even look as big as the bigger players/competitors.

 - Its marketing effects are long-term.